hmsaleem/redditPANDA_dev/README.md

 ### NOTE:
 Update the config file with relevant details before running.
 Use the monitor script to fire off PANDA. monitor makes sure to restart PANDA if it crashers!

+Moving to ssh from https